gradle/gradle/design-docs/dependency-resolution-reporting.md

 # User visible changes

-1. At minimum the dependencies report should include information of the 'asked' dependency version Instead of raw version we can print something like: 1.0->3.0.
+1. The dependencies report should include information of the 'asked' dependency version Instead of raw version we can print something like: 1.0->3.0.
 Mock up:

 <pre>